The tropical critical point and mirror symmetry: Introduction

 We begin by giving a concrete statement of our main result.
 Consider the field $\KK$ of generalised Puiseaux series, whose elements are essentially Laurent series in one variable $t$ but with $\R$-exponents that tend to $+\infty$.
 This field has an $\R$-valued valuation, and it has a positive part $\KK_{>0}$ consisting of those series whose leading term coefficients are positive.
 Let us write $x^m$ for the Laurent monomial $x_1^{m_1}\dots x_r^{m_r}$, where $m\in\mathbb Z^r$.

-\begin{theorem} Let $W=\sum \gamma_i x^{v_i}$ be a Laurent polynomial satisfying two properties which we call `positivity' and `completeness'.
-Namely \begin{enumerate} \item The coefficients $\gamma_i$ lie in $\KK_{>0}$. \item The Newton polytope of $W$, that is the convex hull of $\{v_1,\dots, v_n\}$, is full-dimensional with zero in the interior. \end{enumerate} Then $W$ has a unique critical point in $(\KK_{>0})^r$.
-We call this point the \emph { positive critical point} of $W$. \end{theorem} Moreover this Theorem is optimal in the sense that any positive Laurent polynomial with a unique positive critical point must be complete, see Corollary~\ref{c:converse}.
+\begin{theorem} Let $W=\sum \gamma_i x^{v_i}$ be a Laurent polynomial satisfying the following two properties. \begin{enumerate} \item The coefficients $\gamma_i$ lie in $\KK_{>0}$ (`positivity'). \item The Newton polytope of $W$, that is the convex hull of $\{v_1,\dots, v_n\}$, is full-dimensional with zero in the interior (`completeness'). \end{enumerate} Then $W$ has a unique critical point in $(\KK_{>0})^r$.
+We call this point the \emph { positive critical point} of $W$. \end{theorem} Moreover this theorem is optimal in the sense that any positive Laurent polynomial with a unique positive critical point must be complete, see Corollary~\ref{c:converse}.

 Taking the valuation of the positive critical point $\pcrit$ we obtain a distinguished point $d_{\rm crit}$ in $\R^r$ associated to the positive, complete Laurent polynomial $W$.
 We call this distinguished point the \emph{tropical critical point} of $W$.